Intraocular lens: Medical uses

-One of the causes of the risks above is that the lens can rotate inside the eye if the PIOL is too short, if the eye was incorrectly measured, or because the sulcus has a slightly oval shape (the height is slightly smaller than the width).
-Toric IOLs must be powered and aligned inside the eye on a meridian that corrects the patient's preexisting astigmatism.
-Again, these lenses can rotate inside the eye postoperatively or be placed incorrectly by the operating surgeon.
-Either way, the patient's preexisting astigmatism may not be corrected completely or may even increase.
+Toric IOLs must be of the correct power and aligned inside the eye on a meridian that counteracts the preexisting astigmatism.
+One of the causes of unsatisfactory refractory correction is that the lens may be incorrectly placed by the surgeon, or rotate inside the eye if is too short, which may occur if the eye was incorrectly measured, or because the sulcus has a slightly oval shape.
+If misaligned, preexisting astigmatism may not be corrected completely or may even increase.

 When standard IOLs are implanted with a CLEAR procedure, in substitution of the patient's crystalline, astigmatism is typically not corrected, as astigmatism is mainly attributable to a deformation of the cornea.
 Toric IOLs may be used during the CLEAR procedure to correct astigmatism.

 The surgeon can ascertain the astigmatic, or steepest, meridian in a number of ways, including manifest refraction or corneal topography.
 Manifest refraction is the familiar test where the eye doctor rotates lenses in front of the eye, asking the patient, "Which is better (or clearer), this one or this one?"
 Corneal topography is considered a more quantitative test, and for purposes of aligning a toric IOL, most surgeons use a measurement called simulated keratometry (SimK), which is calculated by the internal programming of the corneal topography machine, to determine the astigmatic meridian on the surface of the cornea.
 The astigmatic meridian can also be identified using corneal wavefront technology or paraxial curvature matching.

+Indications for refractive lens exchange

+Severe myopia or hyperopia with coexisting presbyopia are the primary indicators for refractive lens exchange (RLE), as RLE leads to complete loss of accommodation.
+Underlying regular astigmatism can also be managed by RLE, even beyond the scope of corneal incisional techniques, by toric lens implants.
+Marginal indications for RLE are presbyopia without ametropia, using a multifocal lens implant, presbyopia with underlying astigmatism, and prepresbyopoa hyperopia of from +5 to +10 D not amenable to keratorefractive surgery or phakic IOL due to a shallow anterior chamber.

+Complications

+Complications of RLE are similar to those after cataract surgery, but with the difference that RLE is often used in very short or very long eyes and patients' ages tend to be significantly lower, so consideration must be given to longer-term effects.